mdheller/secure-xgboost/doc/python/python_intro.rst

 Data Interface
 --------------
-The XGBoost python module is able to load data from:
+The Secure XGBoost python module is able to load data from:

 - LibSVM text format file
 - Comma-separated values (CSV) file

 (See :doc:`/tutorials/input_format` for detailed description of text input format.)

-The data is stored in a :py:class:`DMatrix <xgboost.DMatrix>` object.
+The data is stored in a :py:class:`DMatrix <securexgboost.DMatrix>` object.

-* To load a libsvm text file or a XGBoost binary file into :py:class:`DMatrix <xgboost.DMatrix>`:
+* To load a libsvm text file or a Secure XGBoost binary file into :py:class:`DMatrix <securexgboost.DMatrix>`:

   .. code-block:: python

     dtrain = xgb.DMatrix('train.svm.txt')
     dtest = xgb.DMatrix('test.svm.buffer')

-* To load a CSV file into :py:class:`DMatrix <xgboost.DMatrix>`:
+* To load a CSV file into :py:class:`DMatrix <securexgboost.DMatrix>`:

   .. code-block:: python